-Figure 2.28 – Publishing your API to Exchange
+Figure 2.27 – Publishing your API to Exchange

-You can select the Asset version and API version (if already not mentioned in the root file).
-Select the Lifecycle state click on Publish to Exchange (see Figure 2.29).
+Next, you can select the Asset version and API version (if already not mentioned in the root file).
+Select the LifeCycle State and click on Publish to Exchange (see Figure 2.28).